spacetelescope/jwst_magic/docs/magic_user_guide/iii_determining_and_loading_the_input_image.md

              2. Enter the RA and Dec of the guide star, being sure to specify if the RA units as either degrees or hours.
              3. Enter the position angle (roll angle) of the observatory.
              4. Click the **Query GSC** button to add the stars that are visible in the FOV of the selected guider.
+             - Note: The guide star catalog version that is queried will be the default catalog version called in the FGS Count Rate Module.

           2. To add stars randomly: